Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Connectivity of the subset of NOD frames in

 \begin{proof} The structure of this proof is similar to that of Theorem \ref{realconnect}.
 We proceed with the exact induction structure, but we now take care to construct paths that do not pass through OD frames.
 Additionally, the application of Proposition \ref{equivconnect} in Theorem \ref{realconnect} is replaced with the application of Proposition \ref{nodequivconnect}, and the case $N\geq 2d+1$ only needs the connectivity result in Theorem \ref{realconnect}.

 The first observation we must make is that if there are no OD frames with eigensteps $\lambda$ or $\mu$, then the path connecting $F$ and $G$ with eigensteps $\lambda$ and $\mu$ provided in Theorem \ref{realconnect} never passes through any OD frames.
 The argument supporting this statement occurs in two steps.
-First, two frames $F$ and $G$ in $\mathcal{F}_{N,d}^\mathbb{F}$ with $N>2d$ are connected to frames $H$ and $H^\prime$ with eigensteps $\nu$ that ensure the first $d+1$ members of $H$ and $H^\prime$ form a simplex.
-Since there are no OD frames with eigensteps $\nu$ (Lemma \ref{basisODC} gives this since the first $d$ members of a simplex form a NOD basis), the path provided by Lemma \ref{lift} does not pass through eigensteps that are in the image of the OD frames under the eigensteps map.
-Finally, note that each frame in the path from $H$ to $H^\prime$ constructed in Theorem \ref{realconnect} always contains $d$ members of a simplex, which is necessarily a non-orthdecomposable basis and hence Lemma \ref{basisODC} ensures that the full frame is not OD.
+First, two frames $F$ and $G$ in $\mathcal{F}_{N,d}^\mathbb{F}$ with $N>2d$ are connected to frames $H$ and $H^\prime$ with eigensteps $\nu$ that ensure the first $d+1$ members of $H$ and $H^\prime$ each form a a member of $\mathcal{F}_{d+1,d}^\mathbb{R}$.
+Since there are no OD frames with eigensteps $\nu$ (Lemma \ref{basisODC} gives this since the first $d$ vectors of a member of $\mathcal{F}_{d+1,d}^\mathbb{R}$ form a NOD basis), the path provided by Lemma \ref{lift} does not pass through eigensteps that are in the image of the OD frames under the eigensteps map.
+Finally, note that each frame in the path from $H$ to $H^\prime$ constructed in Theorem \ref{realconnect} always contains $d$ vectors of a a member of $\mathcal{F}_{d+1,d}^\mathbb{R}$, which is necessarily a nonorthdecomposable basis and hence Lemma \ref{basisODC} ensures that the full frame is not OD.